dataontap/DeviceInsights/replit.md

 ## Overview

 This is a full-stack web application that allows users to analyze mobile device IMEI numbers to determine device information and network compatibility with any carrier (currently focused on OXIO network).
-The application uses AI-powered device identification through OpenAI's API (with intelligent fallback system) and provides comprehensive analytics on device searches with location tracking and Google Earth integration.
+The application uses AI-powered device identification through Google's Gemini API (with intelligent fallback system) and provides comprehensive analytics on device searches with location tracking and Google Earth integration.

 ## User Preferences